 Is your business a daycare facility?
 Go with soft, pastel colors.
 Is it a gym?
 Go with bright, electrifying colors.
 Take a dive into what your business represents, and let the colors speak for you.

 You can also pull the focus to yourself: what color represents you as a business owner?
 Are you a creative oozing with unique ideas?
-Incorporate some purple into the business card.
+Incorporate some purple into the cards.
 Are you joyful and happy-go-lucky?
 Bring in some yellow!
 The opportunities in the realm of brand color are endless.

 A little tip?
 Gradient and metallic colors in business cards have been trending lately— they’re unique options sure to set you apart if you’re looking for a wow factor.